Why Is My Vape Auto-Firing?

 Faulty Coil

 If you don't clean your coils regularly enough, they can malfunction and cause an auto-fire.
 This can also happen if your disposable vape comes with a set of improperly installed or faulty coils.
-You'll need to buy a new vape if this is the case.
+In this case, you'll need to buy a new vape.

 E-Liquid Leak

-If you know how to clean your vape device properly, you'll have discovered how close the e-liquid tank is to the battery.
-Vape manufacturers design these little devices so that there's the smallest risk of e-liquid leak possible.
+When you know how to clean your vape device properly, you'll have discovered how close the e-liquid tank is to the battery.
+Vape manufacturers design these little devices so there's the smallest risk of e-liquid leak possible.
 But e-liquid leaks do happen, and they invariably leak onto the battery.

-If you leave your vape lying on its side, it's more likely that if e-liquid leaks, it'll drip onto the battery.
-Remember that the next time you put your vape down.
-Keep it situated so that the e-liquid will safely pool at the bottom of the device in case of a leak.
+If you leave your vape lying on its side, e-liquid will likely drip onto the battery if it leaks.
+Remember this the next time you put your vape down.
+Keep it situated so the e-liquid will safely pool at the bottom of the device in case of a leak.

 Poor Connection